 • Only one school is each of the 20 school districts is eligible for a grant per year.

 • Awardees that received LANL Foundation grants in previous years and did not meet all of the reporting deadlines or other requirements of their funding agreements will be ineligible to receive small grants.

 How to Apply

 All organizations interested in applying for a small grant must submit a proposal including the application and supporting documents by the 15th of the month (excluding December).
 Small Grant applications will only be submitted online through the Foundation’s website.
 The online application will enable you to describe your program or organization and submit supporting documents.

 - A copy of the organization’s certificate of tax exemption from the IRS as a 501 (c)(3) charitable organization or statement certifying that your organization is a nonprofit New Mexico educational institution, qualified government agency, or Pueblo/Tribal community

 - Current documentation of registration and compliance with the Registry of Charitable Organizations under the Office of the New Mexico Attorney General as required by the New Mexico Charitable Solicitations Act—501 (c)(3) organizations only

-- Itemized program budget including all sources of revenue and expenses
+- Itemized program/event budget including all sources of revenue and expenses

 - Letter of support from the applicant organization’s board of directors, governing authority, or school principal